google/neural-tangents/README.md

 kernel = kernel_fn(x1, x2, 'nngp')
 ```

-Note that `kernel_fn` can compute _two_ covariance matrices corresponding to the Neural Network Gaussian Process (NNGP) and Neural Tangent (NT) kernels respectively.
-The NNGP kernel corresponds to the _Bayesian_ infinite neural network [[1-5]](#5-deep-neural-networks-as-gaussian-processes).
-The NTK corresponds to the _(continuous) gradient descent trained_ infinite network [[10]](#10-neural-tangent-kernel-convergence-and-generalization-in-neural-networks).
+Note that `kernel_fn` can compute _two_ covariance matrices corresponding to the [Neural Network Gaussian Process (NNGP)](https://en.wikipedia.org/wiki/Neural_network_Gaussian_process) and [Neural Tangent (NT)](https://en.wikipedia.org/wiki/Neural_tangent_kernel) kernels respectively.
+The NNGP kernel corresponds to the _Bayesian_ infinite neural network.
+The NTK corresponds to the _(continuous) gradient descent trained_ infinite network.
 In the above example, we compute the NNGP kernel, but we could compute the NTK or both:

 ```python
 # Get kernel of a single type